chbndrhnns/pycharm-plugin-connexion/inbox.md

 - [ ] feat: Copy package as code snippet
 - [ ] feat: Copy selection with imports
 - [ ] Wrap default/default_factory after introducing custom type in dataclass/pydantic
-- [ ] Only add warning for export if module is private
 - [ ] Refactor document for exports
 - [ ] Make private/public
 - [ ] Render dataclass fields in preview